Tenney Park: Scenic Secret of the Madison Isthmus

 Yellow and Violet rocks

-After checking out the lock, I headed to the south side of the park and came to a rather charming stone bridge arching over the Tenney Lock.
-Manmade though it was, this artificial river seemed right at home within this small forest reserve.
+After checking out the lock, I headed to the south side of the park and came to a charming stone bridge arching over the water.
+Manmade though it was, this artificial river (being the channel between the two lakes) seemed right at home within this small forest reserve.
 The tree overgrowth over the lock made the park feel older than it probably was, and I was pleased that, instead of merely making a lock, the city of Madison had taken the time to create a pleasing park that benefitted the entire community.

 Tenney Park is a charming place, and it’s a great destination for swimming, fishing, or just enjoying the nature around you.
-If you find yourself in Madison, I recommend you check it out.
+If you find yourself in Madison, I highly recommend you experience it for yourself!

 Check out all of the photos from this location in the Tenney Park album.
-All photos in the Byteful Gallery can be used as desktop wallpapers because they are high resolution (1920×1440) just as the fullscreen & widescreen wallpapers are.
+All photos in the Gallery can be used as widescreen desktop wallpapers because they are high resolution (1920×1440).